 - Place your lid on the jar.

 - Now find a warm, sunny window where your infusion can rest quietly for about 4 weeks.

 You want a gentle warming, not hot.

 - After the 4 weeks use a mesh strainer with cheese cloth, over a jar to strain out the flowers.

 - Keep your calendula oil in a cool, dark, cabinet for up to a year.

 How to Use Your Calendula Oil

-I like to use the oil quite often on my hands.
+I like to use the oil quite often on my hands for dry skin.
 As a gardener, home chef and regular hand washer – my hands can become quite dry.
 If yours are severely chapped consider rubbing your hands with the oil right before bed and sleeping with cotton gloves on.

 Calendula is a wonderful medicinal herb and the oil it produces has amazing uses.
 I love that is easily and fairly inexpensively made (especially if you grow and dry your own).
 I think you’ll find it is a home remedy you’ll always want to have on hand.

 You might also want to check out How to Make and Use Dandelion Oil.